We’ve had a couple of emails in recently asking about the benefits of using hot drinks during winter training. So, I thought I'd look into it...

 Whilst the overall risks posed by dehydration are, of course, less prevalent in the cold than when it's stinking hot, they definitely do still exist.
 You lose a surprising amount of sweat if you go out all bundled up in multiple clothing layers and the drier air can often contribute to losing more fluid through your respiratory tract.
 As a result, doing whatever you can to make the idea of drinking more appealing is probably a good idea and that includes using hot drinks when you can.

-2) Hot drinks are a huge morale booster in cold conditions!
+2) Hot drinks are a huge morale-booster in cold conditions!

-When I was cross-country skiing we used to take a flask of piping hot Ribena out in a backpack with us during longer sessions and it was always preferable to having to sip at cold drinks that made your teeth sore at those kind of temperatures.
+When I was cross-country skiing we used to take a flask of piping hot Ribena out in a backpack with us during longer sessions and it was always preferable to having to sip on cold drinks that made your teeth sore at those kind of temperatures.
 Re-grouping at the top of the big climbs for a quick shot of hot, sugary juice before braving the windchill on the descent back down was something we all looked forward to.

-Similarly, during the 125 mile Devizes to Westminster Canoe Race getting hot, sugary tea or coffee poured down my throat during the overnight section was like receiving life-support when frankly there was not much else to look forward to with the finish line still many hours away!
+Similarly, during the 125-mile Devizes to Westminster Canoe Race, getting hot, sugary tea or coffee poured down my throat during the overnight section was like receiving life-support when frankly there was not much else to look forward to with the finish line still many hours away!